Szackie/plagiarism_detector/readme.md

 - On the home page, click "Choose Files" to select the text files you want to compare.
 - Click "Upload" to upload the files and start the comparison.
-- Once the comparison is complete, a heatmap showing the similarity between each pair of files will be displayed.
+- Once the comparison is complete, a heatmap displaying the similarity between each pair of files across the other tabs will be shown.
 - Click "Download Report" to download an Excel file containing the similarity report.

   ![plagiarism_report_screenshot](https://github.com/Szackie/plagiarism_detector/assets/104226817/0af2845b-f092-4ce4-92f4-4d7d83d41867)